gitter-badger/covenance/README.md

 key mapping to an `Array` of `Blueprints`.

-`proto` and/or `klass` can each contain a `props` object that will be copied into the prototype of the resulting ABC's prototype and/or ABC.
+`proto` and/or `klass` can each contain a `props` object that will be copied into the prototype of the resulting ABC and/or its prototype.

 The returned function will also have a method [`implemented_by`](#implemented-by).